sa-mw-dach/dev_demos/demos/04_license_plate_gitops/README.md

     The image with the model from the `src` of the git repo can now be found under the Administration View --> Builds --> ImageStreams.
 When selecting the name of the image `licenseplate` in the list, one can find the image tags at the bottom of the page.

 1) Now the model itself or simply some version variable (for demonstration purposes) can be modified in the `src` folder.
-Afterwards the code is commited and pushed to the repo (for that you need to have the repo being forked as is explained here[^fork]).
+Afterwards the code is commited and pushed to the repo (for that you need to have the repo being forked as is explained above).
 Then the pipeline can be run again using a new version tag, e.g. `v2`.

     When going to the `licensplate` repo under View --> Builds --> ImageStreams, one can see both images with the respective tags.